 Your cart is currently empty.Continue Shopping

 Pet parents know accidents happen.
-Nobody wants their pet to go missing but a dog can get lost, run away from home, or stolen.
-Microchips are identification implants that provide permanent ID, it’s a quick procedure that makes reuniting dogs with their owners much more likely.
+Nobody wants their pet to go missing, but a dog can get lost, run away from home, or be stolen.
+Microchips are identification implants that provide a permanent ID—it’s a quick procedure that makes reuniting dogs with their owners much more likely.

 · It helps provide proof of ownership if your pet is stolen.

 · In some countries, it is compulsory to microchip a dog; for example, in the UK and Australia

 Your veterinarian injects a microchip beneath the skin between the dog's shoulder blades that is the size of a grain of rice (12mm).
 The process is similar to an injection, only the needle contains the microchip.

 Dogs can get chipped at any age, but puppies should be at least seven to eight weeks old.

 A microchip scanner detects the specific electronic code embedded in the chip.
 It displays the identification number (15 numbers) on the scanner's screen.
 With that number, the veterinarian can get ahold of your dog’s data.
 Remember to update information if there are any changes in your address or phone number.